costpetrides/Machine-Learning-Book/README.md

-# Machine Learning with Python:   <span style="font-size:10px">Applications to Atmospheric and Climate Physics </span>
+# Machine Learning with Python - Book

-This repository contains the codes and projects referenced in my book.
+This repository contains the codes and projects referenced in my book "Machine Learning with Python: Applications to Atmospheric and Climate Physics"